mdippery/bucknellbug/README.md

 ## Status

-BucknellBug is longer functional.
+BucknellBug is no longer functional.
 According to the [weather station website][weather], on April 8th, 2013, an electrical surge knocked out the service, and as of October 23rd, 2014, it has yet to be restored.
 For now, BucknellBug uses the [forecast.io API][sky] instead of the data supplied by